akrzemi1/__sandbox__/string_view_ctor.md

 To summarize, P0903R1's motivation states, "if `basic_string_view(null_char_ptr)` becomes well-defined, APIs currently accepting `char*` or `const string&` can all move to `std::string_view` without worrying about whether parameters could ever be null."
 We do not agree with this statement, because:

 1. One does not want to convert all APIs accepting `char*` to `std::string_view`: only these compliant with the C interface for strings.
 2. After conversion there is still a reason to worry about.
-Either the callers do rely and want to trigger a particular behavior in the function, and it has silently changed; or they pass null pointer accidentaly (a bug), in which case the bug becomes concealed.
+Either the callers do rely and want to trigger a particular behavior in the function, and it has silently changed; or they pass null pointer accidentaly (a bug), in which case the bug becomes concealed: you cannot use `.empty()` to chec for null pointer input, because it would blend together a valid empty string with an invalid null pointer.
+Some programs can afford to treat both empty string and a null pointer uniformly, but this is not the case in general.

 ## Recomendations for migrating from `char*` to `string_view`